jelastic-jps/magento-cluster/README.md

 Magento, PHP based eCommerce platform, is packaged as an advanced highly reliable and auto-scalable cluster on top of certified Jelastic dockerized stack templates with the following topology:

 - **Varnish** load balancer is supplemented with **NGINX** server as HTTPS proxy
-- **Auto-Scalable NGINX PHP** application servers with preconfigured [automatic horizontal scaling](https://docs.jelastic.com/automatic-horizontal-scaling) to handle load spikes
+- **Scalable NGINX PHP** application servers with preconfigured [automatic horizontal scaling](https://docs.jelastic.com/automatic-horizontal-scaling) to handle load spikes
 - [**MySQL DB Cluster**](https://github.com/jelastic-jps/mysql-cluster) with asynchronous master-slave replication to ensure high availability, fault tolerance and data security
 - **Redis Sessions** node to retain user session parameters
 - **Redis Cache** node for the Magento content cache storing